jakoch/awesome-composer/README.md

 - https://github.com/slince/composer-registry-manager - The plugin helps you to switch between different composer repositories.

 ### Private repositories
-- [fxpio/tug](https://github.com/fxpio/tug) - Enables you to host a private Composer registry on AWS Serverless serving your private PHP packages,  which are hosted on Github or Gitlab services.
+- [fxpio/tug](https://github.com/fxpio/tug) - Enables you to host a private Composer registry on AWS Serverless serving your private PHP packages,  which are hosted on Github or GitLab services.

 ### Private Packagist
 - [Private Packagist Cloud](https://packagist.com) - A Composer Repository as a Service for private packages and to mirror packages from other repositories.